mefengl/what-i-read/README.md

 https://seths.blog/2024/09/when-did-we-lose-consciousness , the process of a person entering a coma can take from 1 to 10 years

 https://fathy.fr/carbonyl , this is his first rust project...

+13

+https://jesseduffield.com/Lazygit-5-Years-On , great documentation about lazygit from the creator himself